padurean/padurean.github.io/_src/_posts/_rendered/2020-08-12-display-tables-in-CLI-using-Go-standard-library.md

 - fiddling with spaces and tabs to evenly align data and dealing with various edge cases, long strings etc.
-- using a third-party, which can result in a very good-looking results, except that sometimes you might not want bringing in an extra-dependency just for that
+- using a [third-party library](https://github.com/olekukonko/tablewriter), which can have the benefit of nice-looking results, but at the cost of bringing in an extra-dependency just for that

 # <span class="yelloworange">&#9873;</span> Goal